 All in all that covers the most important parts of the early jungle pathing.

-After heading back on the map once you got Challenging Smite and your Boots of Speed, your main priority is to seek and find constant 1v1s with the enemy jungler.
+After heading back on the map once you got Challenging Smite and your Boots, your main priority is to seek and find constant 1v1s with the enemy jungler.

 On topside you have multiple options.
 You can either put your Control Ward in the river to secure the rift scuttler , provide vision for your midlaner and always make sure that you won't get spotted while invading the enemy's red brambleback .